YuiBlog/blog/README.md

 # YuiBlog

 Serverless Personal Blog System on Firebase.
+_This application is not yet in the practical stage._
+_Many releases contains breaking changes._

 ## Requirements